nkn-ctrl/TryHackMe/Jr_Penetration_Tester/ProtocolsAndServers.md

 - `hydra -l frank -P /usr/share/wordlists/rockyou.txt 10.10.105.149 ssh` will use `frank` as the user name as it tries to login via SSH using the different passwords.

 optional arguments:
+- `-s PORT` to specify a non-default port for the service in question.
+- `-V` or `-vV`, for verbose, makes Hydra show the username and password combinations that are being tried.
+This verbosity is very convenient to see the progress, especially if you are still not confident of your command-line syntax.
+- `-t n` where n is the number of parallel connections to the target. `-t 16` will create 16 threads used to connect to the target.
+- `-d`, for debugging, to get more detailed information about what’s going on.
+The debugging output can save you much frustration; for instance, if Hydra tries to connect to a closed port and timing out, `-d` will reveal this right away.